dgenai/sample-chat/README.md

 ## 📬 Contact

-For access or API support, visit [https://dgenai.io](https://dgenai.io) or contact your platform administrator.
+For access or API support, send a mail to contact@dgenai.io